yngvildu/Testing/README.md

 # Testing
 In short.
 Self-taught tester with several years of commercial experience and over year of non-commercial experience.
 The repository contains my projects.
 For more information please contact me.
 In current work
-- performing manual tests,
+- performing manual tests.
-- API tests,
+- API tests.
-- performing integration tests,
+- performing integration tests.
-- reporting test results,
+- reporting test results.
-- preparation of test scenarios,
+- preparation of test scenarios.
 - testing new functionalities.